-Colon cancer and rectal cancer are known together as colorectal cancer, and affect both the large intestine (colon) and the lower part of your digestive system.
+Colon cancer and rectal cancer are together known as colorectal cancer.
+Colorectal cancer affects both the large intestine (colon) and the lower part of your digestive system.
 Risk factors include age, family history, race and diet.
-Early colorectal cancer may not cause symptoms so it is important to follow your doctor’s advice about how often to screen for colorectal cancer.
+Early colorectal cancer may not cause symptoms so follow your doctor’s advice on how often to screen for colorectal cancer.
 For financial assistance with managing your condition, see our page on Free & Discounted Services.

 These sites allow patients to discuss their experiences with illnesses, treatments, and other health matters.
 Any information or opinions posted are those of the forum users themselves and are not a substitute for professional medical advice.